louchesprocket/pgnutil/README.md

 will output every drawn game from the file mygames.pgn wherein both players are listed in the file myplayers.txt.
 The latter is a simple text file listing player names, one per line.

+#### Position Search

-Position searches are performed with the "-mpos" (match position) option, where the parameter is in Standard Algebraic Notation.
+Position searches may be performed with the "-mpos" (match position) option, where the parameter is in Standard Algebraic Notation.
 For example:

 ``pgnutil -mpos '1.d4 Nf6 2.c4 c5' -i mygames.pgn``

+Alternatively,

+``pgnutil -posf sanfile.txt -i mygames.pgn``

+uses the "-posf" (position-file) option to search for a list of positions contained in sanfile.txt.

+The "-mfen" (match FEN) option may be used to search for positions from a FEN string:

+``pgutil -mfen 'rnb1kb1r/ppq2ppp/3p4/2pPp3/8/2B2Q2/PPP2PPP/2KR1BNR w kq e6 0 9' -i mygames.pgn``

+And its corresponding multi-position search option is "-ff" (FEN-file):

+``pgnutil -ff fenfile.txt -i mygames.pgn``

+#### ECO Search

 Searches for ECO codes may, of course, be performed with the <nobr>"-mt"</nobr> option if the games in question have that tag.
 A more general way to perform ECO searches is with the <nobr>"-me"</nobr> (match ECO) option.
 For example: